 Regular tread resumes right around the shores of Shoshone Lake, where Anchor, Smokey and I piled out and pack-exploded to dry out all our frosted gear.
 We were more or less using Top Shelf’s absence as an excuse to sit around, but after an hour or so we realized we needed to get moving.
-Just as I packed up, Toppy rolled in looking pretty under the weather.
+Just as I packed up, Toppy rolled in looking drained.
 She’d been having a rough morning; being sick is bad enough in the front country when you have modern comforts at your fingertips.

-The rolling valleys and young trees of the Yellowstone area gave way to more dramatic ridgelines and real mountains on the horizon: the Winds were coming up soon and I could feel it.
+The rolling valleys and young trees of the Yellowstone area gave way to more dramatic ridge lines and real mountains on the horizon: the Winds were coming up soon and I could feel it.

 I kept my eyes peeled, having never seen a wolf before, but the lone lupus must have run off after seeing this crew with their many cattle dogs.
 Apparently there’s an unmarked junction somewhere, at which point the CDT banks out in a southeasterly direction.
-Well, we missed it.
+We missed it.
 Fortunately the horse superhighway also leads to the highway, and actually shaves off a few miles.
-Generally I’m not looking to cut miles just for the sake of saving time, but I needed to get to the post office before it closed the next afternoon, so I was on board.
-Despite the short cut we had to hike until about eleven to make it thirty-five miles, and the easy tread made for some top-notch star gazing.
+Generally I’m not looking to cut miles for the sake of saving time, but I needed to get to the post office before it closed the next afternoon, so I was on board.
+Despite the short cut we had to hike until about eleven that night to make it thirty-five miles, and the easy tread made for some top-notch star gazing.